VirajS00/solidjs-components/README.md

 # Solid JS Form components

 A collection of custom form components for Solid JS which utilize the browser's default Form APIs.
+This project is still work in progress.

+Feel free to contribute in you want to :).

 ## Usage